Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Storage tips

-1. Store in an airtight container to prevent moisture absorption
+1. Store in an airtight container to keep moisture out.

-2. Keep in a cool, dark place away from direct sunlight
+2. Keep it in a cool, dark spot away from direct sunlight.

-4. Properly stored, the tea remains potent for about one year
+4. Properly stored, it stays potent for about a year.

 Where to buy